 It's time for the annual ED Texas bench/bar in Plano.
-The brochure announcing the festivities is attached Download Bench Bar 2015PROOF 9-3-15.
+The brochure announcing the festivities is available on the ED website, and can be downloaded here - see Download Bench Bar 2015PROOF 9-4-15.

 This year's event has the usual attractions – judges from the district courts for the Eastern District of Texas, Northern District of Texas, Southern District of New York, Southern District of California, and Central District of California.
 Adding to the festivity, we will also have a lecture of law school deans, a robe of former Eastern District judges and a dissent of Federal Circuit and Fifth Circuit judges.